BautaGmbH/publicdocs/README.md

 ### Setting up the sensor unit

 <p align="center"><img width=1600 src="assets/drinnenbox_sensor_parts.jpg" /></p>
-The sensor-unit comes with the following parts (as depicted above)
+The sensor-unit comes with the following parts (as depicted above):

- * The main unit module
+ * The main sensor unit box
  * a 5m long Ethernet Cat5 cabel
  * Two parts for wall mounting
    * A tilting bracket
    * A mounting plate on top of the tilting bracket
+   * A M3 screw to attach the tilting bracket to the sensor unit box
+ * A 5V/3A power supply unit

 ### Setting up the on-premise compute unit